Mail Lists

 To access the Mail List window you perform the following steps:

-1. Click Setup >> Mail List in the toolbar.
+1. Click Setup >> Mail Lists from the main Theatre Manager menu.

-The Mail List search window will open.
+The Mail List search window opens.

-3. Select a Mail List and click the Open button.
+5. Select a Mail List and click the Open button.

 The Mail List Criteria window will open.
 Alternatively, you can simply double click on the Mail List name.